DanielRasho/Lexer/README.md

 {
     // ======= HEADER =======
-    // The entire contents of this section will be COPIED to the BEGINING of the generated Lexer.go file }
+    // The entire contents of this section will be COPIED to the BEGINING of the generated Lexer.go file

+        //  ------ TOKENS ID -----
+        // Definition of the possible token types the compiled lexer can output, this wil be later
+        // used for the action definition when a pattern is matched.

+        //  ** The order in which they are written also defines ITS PRIORITY.
+        // If the lexer happens to recognize 2 possible token types for a lexeme it will take
+        // the one with HIGHEST PRIORITY (decleared first here).

+        const (
+            LITERAL = iota
+            NUMBER
+            COND
+        )
+}
 {
     // ====== NAMED PATTERNS =======